BenjaminWFox/scaffold-react-component/README.md

 - New Class Component
 - New Functional Component

-It expects that the component name in PascalCase
+It expects that the component name is PascalCase

 `MyNewComponent`